pjazdzyk/unitility/readme.md

 ## Development status
 This is an early development stage.
 Any contributions and suggestions are most welcome.
-The project includes also other modules, to show an example of how this unit system can be incorporated into our calculation applications.
-In the later version, it will be removed, an only the unit package will stay.
+The project includes also other modules, to show an example of how this unit system can be incorporated into any type of calculation application.
+In the later version, it will be removed, and only the unit system package will stay.

 ## Specification